Legit: Git for Humans

 You'll then have the wonderful

 legit command available.
-Run it within a repository.
+Run it within

 To install the git aliases, run the following command: